-The SEN Coordinator (SENCO), in collaboration with the head teacher and governing body, plays a key role in helping to determine the strategic development of the SEND policy and provision in the school to raise the achievement of children with SEND.
+The Head Teacher and Governing Board, in collaboration with the SENCO, play a key role in helping to determine the strategic development of the SEND policy and provision in the school to raise the achievement of children with SEND.

 Governing bodies of maintained mainstream schools and the proprietors of mainstream academy schools (including free schools) must ensure that there is a qualified teacher designated as SENCO for the school.
 [COP - 6.84]